Aranmanai: Box office

 Sify wrote that Aranmanai had grossed around ₹18 crore in two weeks at the Tamil Nadu box-office.
 Hindustan Times estimated the film grossed ₹22 crore in total.

 Plagiarism allegations

-The producer of the 1978 Tamil film Aayiram Jenmangal, M. Muthuraman, approached City Civil court in Chennai claiming this film to be a remake of the 1978 film.
-The court appointed an Advocate Commissioner to verify the claims.
-Advocate Commissioner on viewing both the films had stated that the plot, theme, storyline and structure were similar in both films.
+M. Muthuraman, producer of the 1978 Tamil film Aayiram Jenmangal, approached City Civil court in Chennai claiming this film to be a remake of the 1978 film.
+The court appointed an advocate commissioner to verify the claims.
+The advocate commissioner on viewing both the films had stated that the plot, theme, storyline and structure were similar in both films.
 She also held that the script of both films were the same and most scenes were copied and replayed from Aayiram Jenmangal.
-The report also stated that the viewer of the film Aranmanai would definitely get the impression that the film is the remake of Aayiram Jenmangal since they had considerable similarities.
+The report also stated that the viewer of Aranmanai would definitely get the impression that the film is the remake of Aayiram Jenmangal since they had considerable similarities.
+In January 2016, the court asked both parties to reach an out-of-court settlement, via the Tamil Nadu Mediation and Conciliation Centre.